 What Are Some Examples of Chemical Energy?

 Cooking food is an example of chemical energy, as you are using gas or electricity to heat or cook your meals.
+In this case the reactants are natural gas and energy, and the products are compounds like benzene and methane.
+Heat is only a byproduct of this combustion reaction.

 About the Author